Vague comments about the“lower cost of living” in Mexico don’t examine the nuances of why.

 While Mexicans are ingenious in many things, being a marketing professional here doesn’t carry the same cache in the culture as in the U.S.

-The Top 10 most admired retailers aren’t just admired for their level of service (which is apparent when you see that Apple is in the list).
+The Top 10 most admired retailers in the U.S. aren’t just admired for their level of service (which is apparent when you see that Apple is in the list).
 They are admired because they sell a boat load of product.

 Mexico has different cultural priorities.
-To illustrate that, an expat friend of mine told me that she went to a store to buy an item she needed.
+To illustrate that, an expat friend of mine told me that she often went to the same store to buy an item she needed.
 Often they were out.
-When she remarked to owner that she loved the product, he told her he quit carrying it because he kept running out.
+When she remarked to owner that she loved the product, he told her he quit carrying it because he kept running out and didn't like to disappoint their customers.
 The story tells you a great deal about Mexico on many levels.

 Another aspect of Mexico that saves you from your crazy spending self is that Mexico is still largely a cash country.
 Even in this day and age, paying cash makes a purchase register with you more.
 As an illustration of that, many of my friends back home have started carrying a set amount of cash with them when they go out at night.